graciellehigino/ms_range_interactions/manuscript.md

 # Results

-Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and Savannahs (left panel of @fig:richness).
-However, most local networks (83.2%) built using the original IUCN range maps had at least one mammal species without a path to a primary producer (right panel of
+Mammal species found in the Serengeti food web are widespread in Africa, especially in grasslands and savannahs (first panel of @fig:richness).
+However, most local networks (83.2%) built using the original IUCN range maps had at least one mammal species without a path to a primary producer (second panel of
 @fig:richness).
 On average, local food webs had almost the third of their mammal species (mean = 30.5%, median = 14.3%) disconnected from basal species.
 In addition, many networks (16.6%) only had disconnected mammals; these networks however all had a very low number of mammal species, specifically between 1 and 4 (from a total of 32).
+As expected, the proportion of carnivores with a path to a primary producer was conditional on the total number of mammal species in each local network (third panel of @fig:richness).

 ![(a) Spatial distribution of species richness according to the original IUCN range maps of all 32 mammal species of the Serengeti food web. (b) Proportion of